Terry Fox: National response

 Supporters and well-wishers from around the world inundated Fox with letters and tokens of support.
 At one point, he was receiving more mail than the rest of Port Coquitlam combined.
-Such was his fame that one letter addressed simply to "Terry Fox, Canada" was successfully delivered.
+Such was his fame that one letter sent from the United States addressed simply to "Terry Fox, Canada" was successfully delivered.

-In September 1980, Fox was invested in a special ceremony as a Companion of the Order of Canada; he was the youngest person to be so honoured.
+In September 1980, Fox was invested in a special ceremony as a Companion of the Order of Canada; he was, and remains, the youngest person to be so honoured.
 The Lieutenant Governor of British Columbia named him to the Order of the Dogwood, the province's highest award.
 Canada's Sports Hall of Fame commissioned a permanent exhibit, and Fox was named the winner of the Lou Marsh Award for 1980 as the nation's top athlete.
 He was named Canada's 1980 Newsmaker of the Year.
 The Ottawa Citizen described the national response to his marathon as "one of the most powerful outpourings of emotion and generosity in Canada's history".